Kaydenletk/Kaydenletk/README.md

 # 💫 About Me:
-🔭 Building Noutri AI🤝 An Software Engineering that major in Computer Science at USF<br><br>
+🔭 Building Noutri AI
+🤝 An Software Engineering that major in Computer Science at USF<br><br>

 ## 🌐 Socials: